A well-known seafood restaurant, Rogano has been established in Glasgow since 1935.

 4. Quality of food: Meh.

 It may be a seafood institution and 70 years old and all, but I expected more from my pasta.
 It was tasty, but it could have definitely had more meat, or more animals, rather than a few shells and tiny shrimps.
-The tiny shrimps, by the way, came unpeeled, and I wasn’t given any scented wipes to proceed with the messy peeling procedure.
-Shocking.
+The tiny shrimps, by the way, came unpeeled, and I wasn’t given any wipes for the messy peeling procedure.

 Regarding Felix’s chicken, when asked about it he said it was ‘just ok’.

-5. Price: The off-putting combination of high & not worth it.
+5. Price: The off-putting combination of costly & not worth it.

 We had an Itison voucher, so we paid £18 for the two mains.
 Considering the size of the portions, I would have not been happy had I had to pay the full price.